Analysis | The right’s emerging hoax-ification of the omicron variant

+But in some corners of the debate, there is some certainty: certainty that all of this is overblown — even something amounting to a Democratic hoax.

-Except these fast-emerging conspiracy theories come from the same corners that suggested that the virus wouldn’t be nearly as bad as it has indeed turned out to be.
+Except these fast-emerging conspiracy theories come from the same corners that suggested the virus wouldn’t be nearly as bad as it has indeed turned out to be.
 And they ignore that we have very real evidence of how troublesome and deadly these variants can be — not will be, but can be.
 There is a demonstrated market for knee-jerk declarations that the coronavirus is being oversold and, despite the history of such declarations from some of the same people, it’s again being exploited.

-The theories run the gamut, but they all hark back to one central idea: That this is meant to help Democrats.
+The theories run the gamut, but they all hark back to one central idea: that this is meant to help Democrats.

-On “Fox & Friends” this weekend, the variant was supposedly a conspiracy to help the Biden administration and Transportation Secretary Pete Buttigieg explain away continued pandemic-era supply-chain problems.
+On “Fox & Friends” this weekend, the variant was supposedly a conspiracy to help the Biden administration and Transportation Secretary Pete Buttigieg explain away continued pandemic-era supply chain problems.

 “That’s the answer — is more lockdowns, more lockdowns, more fear,” host Rachel Campos-Duffy said.
 “And therefore, [Buttigieg] doesn’t have to do his job of fixing the supply chain, because we’ll just keep this whole thing going.”